 Tara Laskowski grew up in Northeastern Pennsylvania and now navigates traffic in the Washington, D.C. suburbs.
-Her debut novel, One Night Gone, won the Agatha Award for Best First Mystery Novel, and was a finalist for the Mary Higgins Clark Award and the Lefty Award.
+Her debut novel, One Night Gone, won the Agatha Award for Best First Mystery Novel, and was a finalist for the Mary Higgins Clark, Lefty, Anthony, Macavity, and Strand Critics Awards .
+Her short fiction has won the Agatha and ITW Thriller Awards.
 She is the author of the short story collection Bystanders, which won the Balcones Fiction Prize and was hailed by Jennifer Egan in The Guardian as one of the best books of 2017.
 She is also the author of Modern Manners For Your Inner Demons, tales of dark etiquette.
 Her fiction has been published in the Norton anthology Flash Fiction International, Best Small Fictions, Ellery Queen’s Mystery Magazine, Alfred Hitchcock’s Mystery Magazine, Mid-American Review, and numerous other journals, magazines, and anthologies.
 She was awarded the Kathy Fish Fellowship from SmokeLong Quarterly in 2009, and won the grand prize for the 2010 Santa Fe Writers Project Literary Awards Series.
 Since 2010, she has been the editor of SmokeLong Quarterly.
 She and her husband, writer Art Taylor, write the column Long Story Short at the Washington Independent Review of Books.
 Tara earned a BA in English with a minor in writing from Susquehanna University and an MFA in Creative Writing from George Mason University.